wp-plugins/bepro-listings/readme.txt

 * Tags - This was definitely an achilles heel for this plugin.
 Now you and your members can tag your listings and allow users to search them via the tag widget
 * Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing
-* Gallery - Update the stock wordpress gallery with this lightbox option and better design
+* Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
 * Video - Improve on the Gallery plugin with the ability to add and feature videos in your listings from, youtube, vimeo and uploaded documents (mp4, mpeg, avi, wmv, webm, etc)
 * Documents - Allow users to add and manage document listings on your website from the front end (zip, doc, pdf, odt, csv, etc)
 * Icons - Tons of google map icons from the "Map Icons Collection" by Nicolas Mollet